 - Information security experience

 With all these critical elements interwoven together, it’s hard to imagine a threat or attacker could gain access, but it is difficult to imagine any human being, or even a team of people, keeping up with all the dynamic elements that make up an ever-changing network, some parts of which change hourly.
-With the volume of data flowing through enterprises daily, automation is vital to threat hunting and generating real-time threat intelligence, meaning enterprises of all sizes are investing in a threat hunting solution designed to perform all these functions 24 hours a day, 7 days a week.
+With the volume of data flowing through enterprises daily, automation is vital to this process and generating real-time threat intelligence, meaning enterprises of all sizes are investing in a threat hunting solution designed to perform all these functions 24 hours a day, 7 days a week.

 Where can I find open-source cyber threat hunting tools?